Betches and Saks Off 5th team up for virtual, shoppable Holiday House

 Every holiday season, brands find themselves faced with the challenge of capturing shoppers’ attention and, therefore, clicks — and, of course, some of their holiday season spending.
-This year, Betches (8.6 million followers on Instagram), the media platform known for its humorous takes on everything from politics to “The Bachelor,” decided to build a virtual house, dubbed the Betches Holiday House.
+This year, Betches (13 million followers across social media), the media platform known for its humorous takes on everything from politics to “The Bachelor,” decided to build a virtual house, dubbed the Betches Holiday House.
 The experience will go live on November 14 at betches.co/holidayhouse.
 The virtual, shoppable house will remain live post-holidays and will factor into Betches’ 2023 strategies, with quarterly refreshes to the content and theme being planned.

 Luckily for many users, it’s not a metaverse experience; you don’t need an avatar, and it won’t be confusing to users who haven’t dabbled in gaming, and perhaps don’t want to.
 It’s more like a virtual apartment, but far chicer than most of the options on StreetEasy.
 In addition to featuring its own Shop Betches merch, it features a “walk-in closet” decked out with items from partner Saks Off 5th.
 The House was created by Obsess, a company known for virtual retail storefronts.
 Previously, Saks Off 5th partnered with Betches to promote its Fourth of July sale via Instagram Stories.